Key Insights:

 - Requires faster decision-making

-- Offers less opportunity to clarify assumptions
+- Offers no opportunity to clarify assumptions

 Examples of Case Questions